AlexeyPanchenko/stater/README.md

 How it works
 --------
-Stater plugin transform classes with `@Stater` annotation in compile time (see `transformClassesWithStaterTransformFor...` task).
+Stater plugin transform classes that inherit Activity/Fragment in compile time (see `transformClassesWithStaterTransformFor...` task).
 It save state in `onSaveInstanceState` and restore it in `onCreate`.
 ```java
 protected void onCreate(@Nullable Bundle savedInstanceState) {